shahabty/3DSNetwork/README.md

 # 3DSNetwork
 This is an implementation of paper "Occupancy Networks - Learning 3D Reconstruction in Function Space" that is different from the [official implementation](https://github.com/autonomousvision/occupancy_networks).
-It includes a CRF module and a different training, validation and testing code.
+It includes a CRF-RNN module and a different training, validation and testing code.

 ### Installation